jedevc/fyp-report/report.md

 # Implementation

-In this chapter, we present how the above design goals and specification is implemented to produce the vulnspec synthesis tool.
-The tool is implemented in around 8000 lines of Python code and includes a lexer and parser written from scratch, a minimal type checking system, libc integration, randomisation procedures and final challenge generation and output.
+In this chapter, we demonstrate how the above design goals are implemented to produce the vulnspec synthesis tool.
+The tool is implemented in around 8000 lines of Python code and includes a hand-written lexer and parser, a minimal type-checking system, libc integration, various randomisation procedures and a final challenge generator.

-The structure of this section mirrors the pipeline laid out in the **Stages** section above and moves from the plain-text vulnspec specification to the final challenge binaries and environments.
+The structure of this chapter mirrors the pipeline laid out in the **[Stages](#stages)** section above, moving through the pipeline from the plain-text vulnspec specification to the final artifacts.

-## Lexical analysis and parsing
+## Parsing

-To perform any meaningful analysis of the specification, it first needs to be parsed into an Abstract Syntax Tree.
-This process is broken into two pieces, lexing and parsing.
+To perform any meaningful analysis of the specification, it needs to be parsed into an AST.
+This process is broken into two pieces, lexical analysis and parsing.

-To demonstrate, we'll follow an example specification through the parsing pipeline:
+To demonstrate, we'll follow an example specification through parsing:

 ```
 chunk x : int = 0